 Approved by: Philip P. DiStefano, Chancellor

-Authors: Associate Vice Chancellor for Diversity and Equity and the Vice Chancellor for Administration
+Authors: Vice Chancellor for Diversity and Equity and the Vice Chancellor for Administration